 We look at each DIY product that we offer as a doorway to the experience, each one offering you a different skill level where to cut in.
 The experience ultimately of owning and surfing a beautiful, functional, sustainable true wooden surfboard that you'll want to keep around forever.

-Denman Marine is excited to announce that in 2019 we are partnering with Grain Surfboards to produce their wooden surfboard kits in both delivering and supporting their designs across both Australia and New Zealand.
+Denman Marine is excited to announce that we are partnering with Grain Surfboards to produce their wooden surfboard kits, both manufacturing and supporting their designs across both Australia and New Zealand.

 For a even more details, or to purchase digital study plans see Grain's website.